 The exponential accumulation of epigenomics data in recent years (e.g. in ENCODE [16]) has led to recent efforts to incorporate epigenomic data into gene network studies [17–19].
-These algorithms use histone profiles to improve network analysis.
 However, the molecular regulators of histone profiles - the epigenetic regulators - and their causal influence on the genomic targets have been so far largely overlooked.
 This EpiNet proposal will complement the current effort of bridging epigenomics data with transcriptome inference, by specifically testing the hypothesis that incorporating epigenetic regulators as predictors will expand and refine predictive network models.

-I will start with Arabidopsis SET Domain Group 8 (SDG8), a H3K36 methyltransferase homologous to human SETD2 (Huntingtin-interacting protein), to test this hypothesis.
+This proposal will test multiple epigenetic regulators, with an initial focus on Arabidopsis SET Domain Group 8 (SDG8), a H3K36 methyltransferase homologous to human SETD2 (Huntingtin-interacting protein).
 Arabidopsis is a good system for this purpose, because i) Arabidopsis SDG8 has specific target loci, unlike its yeast homology SET2 that targets the whole genome and ii) Unlike its human homolog, the Arabidopsis sdg8 mutant is viable, which allows in vivo target identification.
 Therefore, in vivo target loci information of SDG8 can be used as prior knowledge to inform network inference.
 Starting with SDG8, I will also determine the functional targets of other epigenetic regulators, to add to the effort of identifying genomic targets for chromatin regulators in higher eukaryotes [20] and to facilitate network inference.

-This proposal will link epigenetic modifiers with predictive network modeling, which will be informative for both fields.
-For the field of predictive network modeling, this proposal will offer a tool to incorporate a yet missing layer of gene regulation to allow more accurate modeling of biological systems.
-For the field of epigenetics, this proposal will provide a method to view epigenetic modifiers in the context of gene regulatory networks.
-The concept and methodology of EpiNet can be applied to study crucial biological questions across plant and animal phyla.
+This proposal will integrate epigenetic modifiers into predictive gene network models, The concept and methodology developed in this EpiNet proposal can be applied to study crucial biological questions across plant and animal phyla.

 2. Innovation.

+The incorporation of epigenetic modifiers as potential regulators in gene network models, and their interactions with TFs, is an unexplored area of predictive network modeling that this proposal will test.

-As mentioned above, some recent efforts have been made to integrate epigenomics data into network construction.
-Web-based informatics tools have been developed to construct gene networks based on shared histone marks among co-regulated genes [18], or to infer multi-level networks by incorporating histone profiles, TF-binding and gene expression data [17].
-Histone profiles have also been used to derive prior knowledge to inform and improve the reconstruction of gene networks in yeast [21].
-These studies demonstrate the power of incorporating epigenomics data into gene network analysis but overlook the causal influence of epigenetic regulators on the expression level of their genomic targets.
-My proposal is that epigenetic regulators should be allowed the same “predictor” roles as TF regulators in gene network modeling.
-This hypothesis is based on the knowledge that epigenetic regulators affect the gene expression level of their genomic targets [[22, 23] and my preliminary study].
+Conceptual innovation: Emerging efforts of integrating epigenomics data into network construction include web-based tools to construct multi-level networks by incorporating histone modification patterns [17] [18].
+Histone modification have also been used to derive prior knowledge to improve predictive gene network modeling in yeast [21].
+However, these studies overlook the causal influence of epigenetic regulators on the expression level of their genomic targets.
+My proposal is that epigenetic regulators should be allowed the same “predictor” roles as TF regulators in gene network modeling, because epigenetic regulators modify the gene expression level of their genomic targets [[22, 23] and my preliminary study].
 By including epigenetic regulators in gene network models, I expect the resultant gene network will be better at predicting the “true” biological states, and this hypothesis is borne out by my preliminary results discussed below.

+Technical innovation: Epigenetic regulators will be added as a new class of predictors in current network inference tools.
 When required, the current network inference tools will also be modified to treat epigenetic regulators as a special class of predictors, e.g. as an interactor with a TF regulator.

-Thus, the incorporation of epigenetic modifiers as potential regulators in gene network models, and their interactions with TFs, is an unexplored area of predictive network modeling that this proposal will test.
+Interdisciplinary innovation: This proposal is an informatics and experimentally driven exploration that links epigenetics with predictive network modeling.
+For the field of predictive network modeling, this proposal will incorporate a yet missing layer of experimental data to allow more accurate modeling of biological systems.
+For the field of experimental epigenetics, this proposal will provide an informatics tool to view epigenetic modifiers in the context of gene regulatory networks.

 3. Approaches